disaster-robotics-proalertas/usv_sim_lsa/docs/install_legacy.md

 ## Legacy instalation procedure

 You need Ubuntu Linux 16.04 since usv_sim uses ROS Kinetic.
-Since they are quite old software, we **HIGHLY recommend to follow the [docker-based installation](./install_docker.md)** procedure, which is also independent of the host setup you are currently used.
+Since they are quite old software, we **HIGHLY recommend to follow the [docker-based installation](./install_docker.md)** procedure, which is also independent of the host setup you are currently using.

 To install ROS Kinetic and some additional packages, run the following commands: